stevenhva/blog/_posts/2017-09-28-mobiles_test_farm-create_your_own-image.md

 This post demonstrates automating the exution of applications testing on real iOS and Android devices.

-## 3 compelling reasons explain why
+## Three compelling reasons explain why
 1) Reason
 2) Reason
 3) Reason